eddogan/Flex-Grid-System/README.md

 All sections have `padding-left: 1.5vw;` and `  padding-right: 1.5vw;` in order to keep the distance between the columns and the right and left side of the page equal.

 ### Columns
 Start with a `c-` and then the percentage of the column.
-All column layouts are utilizing an `inline-flex` display property in order to be able to arrange the content within the column and also to directly use columns within columns.
   1. `c-20`
   2. `c-25`
   3. `c-33`